At Orchestras Canada, we believe that orchestras matter.

 Jean R. Dupré (Orchestre Métropolitain)

-Melanie Gattiker (Lethbridge Symphony Orchestra)
+Melanie Gattiker (Lethbridge Symphony)

 Natalie Rousseau (Orchestre symphonique de Trois-Rivières)